 Considering this, what is stopping quick service delivery restaurants from selling food on Instagram?

 With 366 million #food pictures on Instagram, the platform remains largely underutilized by the food and beverage industry.
 To date, only a small number of home chefs have discovered the scale of this platform and recorded big business successes.
 Trap Kitchen, A Little Taste of Chyna, Shad’s New Cali are some classic examples of chefs whose journey to the top started from Instagram.
-While many restaurants mention their website links for order placement, Instagram remains a primary medium for engaging the audience and not converting them
+While many restaurants mention their website links for order placement, Instagram remains a primary medium for engaging the audience and not converting them.

 In this article, you will know 3 ways to sell food on Instagram.

-- Integrate an Order Generation and Management Software into Your Instagram Account.
+- Integrate an order generation and management software into your Instagram account

-If you wish to start with the simplest method, do what Chef Grubby and Sunni Bleu (@bleukitchen) do.
+1. Posts with contact details:: If you wish to start with the simplest method, do what Chef Grubby and Sunni Bleu (@bleukitchen) do.
 They publish pictures of their food along with their food truck’s location and timings.

 You can see the details of their menu, availability, and email address to place an order in their Instagram highlights.
 They also interact with interested customers through comments and direct messages for real-time updates.
 With 93.5 K followers already, The Blue Kitchen has perfectly optimized its Instagram account to churn revenue for them.

-Add the link to your website or order management software in the bio.
+2. Link in the bio: Add the link to your website or order management software in the bio.
 This helps you get direct orders and reserve tables for customers.
 With 142k followers, Katz’s Delicatessen does this very successfully.
 The link to their website is mentioned in their bio, it leads you to their ordering platform where you can choose between requesting a local or national delivery.
 You can even book their catering services on the same platform.

 You can use Linkin.bio and Linktr.ee to optimize your Instagram traffic better.
 This solution works best for your restaurant if you already have an online order management software with integrated payment and last-mile delivery tie-ups.
 All you need to do now is run targeted ads with clear Call to Action (CTA) so that your audience can start placing orders.